Septima/spatialsuite-s4/README.md

 ##### Other options
 * Set the __printconfig__ parameter.
 The default is *rotatet*
 * Set the __blankbehavior__ parameter.
 Default is *search* which searches even when the user hasn't entered a query string
+* Set the __autofocus__ parameter.
+If set, the search input field will get focus immediately meaning the user may start searching right away.
+Default is *false*
 * set the __panel__ parameter.

 ```javascript